danielgylybov/trunche-web/README.md

 # trunche-web

-This is a repo that hosts the code of the trunche.bg website
+This is a repo that hosts the code of the trunche.com website